dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 <a name="add-data" />
 ## 3.2 Adding extra data

-You may have additional information about your application's environment, current user and so on, which you want to send to Snowplow with each event.
+You may have additional information about your application"s environment, current user and so on, which you want to send to Snowplow with each event.

 The tracker instance has a set of `set...()` methods to attach extra data to all tracked events: